elek/hadoop/PITCHME.md

 ### Case #2: Demonstrate features of Hadoop

- 1. Don't need to start
+ 1. Don't need to do a build.
  2. Just download example docker-compose and config from documentation
  3. And start a cluster locally